- 21 Oct 2024

 Service checks always display one of the following states when viewed in dashboard widgets.

-OK(Green) The check query has returned a success code.
+OK | (Green) The check query has returned a success code. |

-WARNING(Yellow) Very rare.
+WARNING | (Yellow) Very rare.
 The check query has returned a warning code.
 For all operations involving service checks, warning codes are treated as failure codes.
-Generates an alarm.
-(See "Service Check Alarms" below.)
+Soft WARNING states mean the check is still determining if a problem is real or just momentary.
+Hard WARNING states generate an alarm (unlike the WARNING state of a threshold check).
+(See "Service Check Alarms" below.) |

-CRITICAL(Red) The check query has returned a failure code or no code.
-Generates an alarm.
-(See "Service Check Alarms" below.)
+CRITICAL | (Red) The check query has returned a failure code or no code.
+Soft CRITICAL states mean the check is still determining if a problem is real or just momentary.
+Hard CRITICAL states generate an alarm.
+(See "Service Check Alarms" below.) |

-ACKNOWLEDGED(Blue) Indicates a service check in a CRITICAL or WARNING state that has been acknowledged by a user.
-This state is technically an incident state, not a check state, but its display in the dashboards helps to distinguish between problems that are new and problems that are already being addressed.
+ACKNOWLEDGED | (Blue) Indicates a service check that is in a CRITICAL or WARNING state, but that has been acknowledged by a user.
+This state is technically an incident state (not a check state) but its display in the dashboards helps to distinguish between problems that are new and problems that are already being addressed. |

-UNKNOWN(Orange) The check query has returned a value that the check cannot understand.
-This is likely due to a configuration error in the check.
+UNKNOWN | (Orange) The check query has returned a value that the check cannot understand.
+This is likely due to an error in the check's configuration.
 Generates an alarm.
-(See "Service Check Alarms" below.)
+(See "Service Check Alarms" below.) |

 The Tactical Overview dashboard widget is useful for displaying service check statuses for groups of devices.